 ULearn is the major education conference in New Zealand and attracted more than 1700 people this year.
 ULearn14 also attracted the attention of the news, with the Rotorua Daily Post and TVNZ's Te Karere reported on the conference.
+The conference was also a featured news item in the November issue of School News, along with an anouncement concerning the launching of CORE's EdVenture one-day-regional conferences in 2015.

 Connected Educator Month, co-ordinated in New Zealand by CORE Education, is featured in both Techday and Interface Magazine.